Krishna-ctrl1/erp-chatbot/README.md

 ---

-This README provides an overview of the Multifunctional AI Assistant.
-For more detailed information or support, please contact the project maintainers.
+This README provides an overview of the ERP Chatbot.